ydb-platform/ydb/contrib/libs/jwt-cpp/README.md

 * pthread

 ## Troubleshooting
+#### Expired tokens
+If you are generating tokens that seem to immediately expire, you are likely not using UTC.
+Specifically, if you use `get_time` to get the current time, it likely uses localtime, while this library uses UTC, which may be why your token is immediately expiring.
+Please see example above on the right way to use current time.

 #### Missing _HMAC amd _EVP_sha256 symbols on Mac
 There seems to exists a problem with the included openssl library of MacOS.
 Make sure you link to one provided by brew.
 See [here](https://github.com/Thalhammer/jwt-cpp/issues/6) for more details.

 #### Building on windows fails with syntax errors
 The header "Windows.h", which is often included in windowsprojects, defines macros for MIN and MAX which screw up std::numeric_limits.
 See [here](https://github.com/Thalhammer/jwt-cpp/issues/5) for more details.
 To fix this do one of the following things: